Your Takeaways:

 • Steps to File: Submit the required extension form by the original due date to avoid penalties.

-• Federal vs. State Extensions: Filing a federal tax extension does not automatically extend your Nebraska return—both must be filed separately.
+• Federal vs. State Extensions: Filing a federal tax extension may extend your Nebraska return automatically—but only if you don’t owe state taxes and aren’t e-filing through a paid preparer.

 • Avoid Penalties: Ensure any estimated taxes are paid on time to avoid late fees and interest.